 In the United States, copyright infringement occurs when the owner of a valid copyright can prove unauthorized copying by establishing that an alleged infringer had access to the prior work and incorporated so much of its characteristics as to render the new work “substantially similar” to the original.
 The question of whether two works are “substantially similar” means that infringement can be found even where they are not identical, as in the Tufenkian case.
 Indeed, the subjective nature of substantial similarity does not lend itself to the mechanical application of formulas — yet another reason the “Ten Percent Rule” has no basis in copyright law.

 So what exactly does “substantial similarity” mean?
 A recent case provides some guidance.
 Artist Shepard Fairey modified a digital copy of an Associated Press photo of Barack Obama and used the modified image for posters he sold during the 2008 presidential campaign.
 The Associated Press claimed Fairey infringed the photo, and Fairey eventual sued the Associated Press, seeking a declaration that his modified image was not an infringement.
-The case was ultimately settled, so no court weighed in on whether there was infringement, but a comparison of the images demonstrates the basis for the Associated Press’ claim:
+The case was ultimately settled, so no court weighed in on whether there was infringement.

 While Fairey did make changes, they were not sufficient to conclusively avoid a claim of infringement.
 Making a specific number of changes simply does not render the later work sufficiently original to avoid a charge of infringement.